AbuSuudy/AZ-204/AZ-204/6) Identity Platform/Notes.md

 - `VisualStudioCodeCredential`
 - `WorkloadIdentityCredential`
 ### DefaultAzureCredential Guidance
-`DefaultAzureCredential` is undoubtedly the easiest way to get started with the Azure Identity library, but with that convenience comes tradeoffs:
+`DefaultAzureCredential` is undoubtedly the easiest way to get started with the Azure Identity library, but with that convenience comes trade offs:
 - *Debugging challenge*: Not sure what part of the chain created the token
 - *Performance Overhead* : trying multiple credentials instead of directing to your target.